pingcap/docs/br/br-checkpoint-restore.md

 If your TiDB cluster is large and cannot afford to restore again after a failure, you can use the checkpoint restore feature.
 The br command-line tool (hereinafter referred to as `br`) periodically records the shards that have been restored.
 In this way, the next restore retry can use a recovery progress point close to the abnormal exit.

-## Implementation details
+## Implementation principles

 The implementation of checkpoint restore is divided into two parts: snapshot restore and log restore.
+For more information, see [Implementation details](#implementation-details).

 ### Snapshot restore